ANSSI-FR/MLA/FORMAT.md

 }
 ```

-Let's start reading the first file of the archive.
+Let's start reading the first entry of the archive.
 For easier reading, here is an excerpt of the first 400 bytes of `data`:
 ```
 0000  00 00 00 00 00 00 00 00 00 06 00 00 00 00 00 00   ................
 0010  00 73 69 6d 70 6c 65 01 00 00 00 00 00 00 00 00   .simple.........